About the Perth Agreement

 That every person alive today — and every child yet to be born — should know they will have at least one meal every day.

-Once this idea begins to grow, it will no longer belong to me.
+Once, or if, this idea begins to grow, it will belong to those who inherit it — the future generations.

 At its heart, the Perth Agreement recognises a basic human right: the guarantee of one nutritious meal every day, regardless of where you live or who you are.